rocketechgroup/airglue/README.md

 enabled: { optional<true|false>.
 Enable or disable the DAG, default is true if not specified.
 Disabled DAGs won't show up in the Airflow GUI }
 schedule_interval: { required<cron expression>.
 A valid CRON expression used to setup DAG schedule, if no schedule is required, set to `null`. i.e. "0 2 * * *" or null.
 You may use https://crontab.guru/ to validate your CRON expression }
 timezone: { required<timezone>.
 Timezone for the schedule.
 I.e. "Europe/London".
 Local time is always preferred so that processing can be done exactly at the right time for the correct data boundaries }
+description: { optional<string with markdown support>.
+A description for the DAG }
 params: { optional<key:value>.
 Static key value pairs to be loaded and made available as {{ params }} in any context in Airflow with Jinja templating enabled }
 # i.e.
 # default_dataset: airglue_example can be referenced by {{ params.default_dataset }}